aws-samples/aws-hpc-tutorials/content/09-hpc-kubernetes/01-eks-cli.md

 #### Install eksctl

-[eksctl](https://eksctl.io) is a simple CLI tool for creating and managing Amazon EKS.
+`eksctl` is a simple CLI tool for creating and managing Amazon EKS.
 It is written in Go, uses [AWS CloudFormation](https://aws.amazon.com/cloudformation/), was created by Weaveworks.
+You learn more by visitng [https://eksctl.io](https://eksctl.io).

 In your AWS Cloud9 terminal window paste the following commands to install `eksctl`:
 ```bash